The geometry of tree cavities

 Because of the good insulation, more time remains for the bees to engage in important work.
 In modern bee hives, the temperature on the side walls and on the ground drops to the level of the outside temperature very quickly.
 The bees are forced to cease all work early and to take up the winter formation.

-Good thermal insulation makes the climate in the tree hollow drier, the dew point is deep in the wood of the tree.
+Good thermal insulation makes the climate in the tree cavity drier, the dew point is deep in the wood of the tree.

 Renaissance of Tree-Beekeeping